Nette Documentation Preview

 ```

-Fatal error terminated the application without any possibility to react.
-Silently writing to non-existent members without warning could lead to serious errors that were difficult to detect. `Nette\Object` All of these cases were caught and an exception `MemberAccessException` was thrown.
+A fatal error would terminate the application without any chance of response.
+Silently writing to non-existent members without warning could lead to serious errors that were hard to detect. `Nette\Object` caught all these cases and threw a `MemberAccessException` exception.

 ```php